fleetdm/fleet/tools/tuf/migrate/README.md

 # migrate

-This tool will be used to migrate all current targets (except `orbit` and unused ones) from https://tuf.fleetctl.com to https://updates.fleetdm.com.
+This tool will be used to migrate all current targets (except unused ones) from https://tuf.fleetctl.com to https://updates.fleetdm.com.

 Usage:
 ```sh